underctrl-io/commandkit-docs/src/content/docs/guides/commandkit-setup.md

 -   `validationsPath` - Path to the validations folder.
 This will only work if `commandsPath` was provided.
 -   `devGuildIds` - Array of development server IDs.
 Used to register and run developer only commands in specific servers.
 -   `devUserIds` - Array of developer user IDs.
 Used to ensure developer only commands can only be ran by these users.
+-   `devRoleIds` -
+-   `devRoleIds` - Array of developer role IDs.
+Used to ensure developer only commands can only be ran by users with these roles.
 -   `skipBuiltInValidations` - A property that disables CommandKit's built-in validations.

 :::note